molpopgen/fwdpy11/doc/pages/0000a_tskit_interchange.rst

 Data interchange with tskit
 ======================================================================

-The tree sequence data structures may be converted to the analogous `tskit` objects using the following function:
+The tree sequence data structures may be converted to the analogous `tskit` objects using :func:`fwdpy11.DiploidPopulation.dump_tables_to_tskit`.

-.. autofunction:: fwdpy11.DiploidPopulation.dump_tables_to_tskit

 Let's take a look: